safdev-tech/Pets_House_Database/README.md

 # Pets House Database

+This is a collaborative initiative, which consists of a database of pets managed by an adoption agency.
 The database contains three main tables, such as: species table, pet house table, adoption table.

 Species table: